Ontario Statutory Holidays: Complete Guide for 2025-2026

 - Remembrance Day (Nov.
 11)

-In Ontario, statutory holiday pay (often called stat pay) is money paid to eligible employees for a public holiday — even if they don’t work that day.
+In Ontario, statutory holiday pay (stat pay) is money owed to eligible employees on public holidays — even if you don’t work that day.

-- You worked your last scheduled shift before the holiday, and
+- Work your last scheduled shift before the holiday, and

-- You worked your first scheduled shift after the holiday
+- Work your first scheduled shift after the holiday

-- Get a substitute day off with full stat holiday pay
+- A substitute day off with full stat holiday pay (must be in writing)

 If you’re terminated before or after a stat holiday, your employer must still pay you any earned statutory holiday pay – even if you didn’t work the day.